Nichewaug, Massachusetts

-Nichewaug is a village in Massachusetts.
-It is part of the town of Petersham.
-It is close to the Quabbin Reservoir, and close to the former town of Dana, Massachusetts.
+Nichewaug is a village in Massachusetts, part of the town of Petersham.
+It is close to the Quabbin Reservoir and the former town of Dana, Massachusetts.
 The village was likely depopulated due to the construction of the nearby reservoir, and has a few houses today.
 The village has been assigned the zip code of 01366.

+Etymology

+The name of the village means "the land between" in the long-extinct Loup A language spoken by the indigenous Nipmuck people.

+History

+Prior to European arrival, which began in the early 18th century, the area had been a culturally significant meeting place for the Nipmuck people, who gathered resources there through waterways.